foysalhossain12/Steganography-_CTF/README.md

 Step 4 : If above all step are failed .
 Try to extract data using  steghide as it has ability to extract audio file

+## Bonus :
+#### Stegcracker :
+Stegcracker use for crack password of image.jpg format file .
+That means  when  we have no password and we can't extract information using Binwalk tools  we will use stegcracker for crack password of target file .
+It is so important tools in stego .

+😍 Happy Hacking 👀